 Was there any documents in the case file that show the appellant gave permission to officer A to enter her property?

 There was no mention of the name of officer A. There was also no language indicating that the appellant gave officer A permission to enter.
-Both citizen 1 and 2 explained that the affidavit was prepared but it was not signed and never entered into court, but it might’ve discussed in the chamber with the judge
+Both citizen 1 and 2 explained that the affidavit was prepared but it was not signed and never entered into court, but it might’ve been discussed in the chamber with the judge

 Were you able to download the e-court documents?